-The empire of the Incas was highly centralized; censuses recorded the number of peasants, who all owed labour service (mitad) to the Sapa Inca.
+The empire of the Incas was highly centralized; censuses recorded the number of peasants, who all owed labor service (mitad) to the Sapa Inca.
 This level of organization enabled the construction of public works on a vast scale.
-Particularly vital was the extensive road network, which extended 40,000 kilometres (nearly 25,000 miles) long and was dotted at regular intervals with resthouses that facilitated rapid transit for the army and provided a very efficient system of communication across the far-flung Inca domains.
-At the same time, the Inca domestication of the Ilama as a beast of burden made it easier to transport heavy loads across the empire.
+Particularly vital was the extensive road network, which extended nearly 25,000 miles (40,000 kilometers) long and was dotted at regular intervals with resthouses that facilitated rapid transit for the army and provided a very efficient system of communication across the far-flung Inca domains.
+At the who swore not to step back in battle.